dvingerh/PySnapStories/README.md

 └───snapchat
     └───StoryId_StoryTitle
         └───embedded
+        └───overlay
 ```
 For each user or other type of story a new folder will be created with the appropriate name.
 Inside this folder the stories will be downloaded with visual overlays removed when possible.
 The `embedded` folder contains the same stories but with the overlays untouched, just as you would see them on Snapchat.
+When downloading usernames, an `overlay` folder will be created containing saved overlays whenever they are detected on Snapchat stories.

 Example: `python3 pysnapstories.py loren`